HalFrgrd/h5inspect/README.md

 - Mouse support
 - Fuzzy search
 - Data visualization
+- External analysis scripts can be launched on the selected dataset by setting `H5INSPECT_POST`

 ## Installation
 HDF5 can be built from source and linked statically with the `static` flag.